tesla3327/michaelnthiessen/src/pages/pass-function-as-prop/index.md

 ---
 title: How to Pass a Function as a Prop in Vue
 date: 2018-11-30
+description: While you can pass a function as a prop, this is almost always a bad idea.
+Instead, there is probably a feature of Vue that is designed exactly to solve your problem.
+If you keep reading you'll see what I mean.
 ---
 It's a pretty common question that newer Vue developers often ask.